 If you receive an offer of a post and choose to accept or hold the offer, you will be given the option to be considered for offer 'upgrades'.

-If you accept/hold a post with upgrades, and at a later date one of your higher-ranked preferences becomes available, your offer will be upgraded automatically to the higher preference.
+If you accept/hold a post with upgrades, you will be able to revise the order of your programme preferences and, should one of your higher-ranked preferences become available, your offer will be upgraded automatically to the higher preference.

-See the responding to offers page of this section for more information.
+The responding to offers page of this section has more information about upgrading.

-Both ACCS-AM and CMT programmes available in the region in question will be considered alongside each other within the preferences.
+Both ACCS-AM and CMT programmes will be considered alongside each other within the preferences.

 This means that you are welcome to give just ACCS-AM posts within your preferences and disregard all CMT posts, or vice versa; or to rank any mixture of the two you see fit.